Central High School of Clay County

 The Central High School of Clay County, or Clay Central, is a public, 5A division school located in Lineville in east central Alabama.
-The school was opened in 2012 and is the largest school in the eastern region.
+It is in the Clay County School District (Alabama).
+The school opened in 2012 and is the largest school in the eastern region.
+In 2025 it had about 550 students in grades 9 to 12.
+About 72 percent of students were white and 17 percent black.